Jesswhit54/AvailableMentalHealthResources/README.md

 # Summary

 This is a description of various health resources available for youth in New York State on a county level.
 The focus of this data is to accesss mental health resources available for youth specifically under the age of 18.
 The goal is to note any gaps in availible resources for youth.
 The methods used to access resources can be applied across states.
 The results can allow for capacity building measures in under served areas.
 Additionally, youth and educational policy makers can use this data when designing those policies.
 When creating policy or programs aimed at youth, it is useful to access the capacity of youth and their supports to engage with the implemented programs.
+#
 # Input Data

 Data for provider information was found on the Center for Disease Control website. [[*Behavioral Health Services in New York, 2015*](https://www.cdc.gov/childrensmentalhealth/stateprofiles-providers/new-york/index.html)].
 This data was scrapped from  the CDC webpage and exported to a CSV file.
 Census data is collected via an API call to pull in relevant variables such as total population, under 18 population and median family income.

- **mental_health_2015** is our main dataframe displaying the number of behavioral health services by county in New York State, per 10,000 (ten thousand) kids.
+ **mental_health_2015** is our main input dataframe, displaying the number of behavioral health services by county in New York State, per 10,000 (ten thousand) kids.

     Categories include:
         pediatricians,